 Some companies determine the LTV of customers that pay different amounts per month at the same time, but this might not give you the best information.
 Consider segmenting your customers based on how much they pay and measuring their LTV separately, so that you can make varying strategic decisions for your different service plans.

-As mentioned above, calculating LTV with both customer churn rate and revenue churn rate is critically important for a business.
+As mentioned above, calculating LTV with both customer churn rate and revenue churn rate is critically important for a business, especially subscription-based SaaS companies.

 So, if you do not calculate LTV with customer churn rate and revenue churn rate, then you cannot get an accurate representation of your company’s financial health.
 The various formulas for measuring LTV give you different information, and they should all be used.